Your potential is something beyond what you can cash in at a bank. It’s based on what you still can do, not based on what you have done.”

 How would you be treating people?

 What would your psychological/spiritual practices or rituals be?

-What does you want to accomplish in the next 10 years?
+What do you want to accomplish in the next 10 years?

 What are the three themes of this coming year that will be your daily reminder or mantra to keep you on track of your goals?